Give the gift small icon

 As we approach the New Year, I wanted to take a moment to thank you for your support, encouragement, and feedback, whether you’ve been with us since the beginning or are just joining.

-Ellen and I created Artifcts to change the conversation around ‘stuff’ and lighten the financial and emotional burden that so often surrounds the stuff we keep and the stuff we let go.
+Ellen and I created Artifcts to change our relationship with ‘stuff’ and lighten the financial and emotional burden that so often surrounds the stuff we keep and even the stuff we let go.
 Our goal as founders is to enable you to not only to capture, preserve, and share the histories, stories, and memories behind your most cherished objects, but to also discover (or maybe even rediscover) the joy and human connection that go hand in hand with the items that make us, well, us!

-Speaking of partnerships, we’ve traveled the country during the past year on our quest to understand and transform the world of ‘stuff.’
-We’ve partnered with positive aging and memory care organizations such as AgeWise Colorado and Insight Memory Care to give families a new way to spend quality time together, connecting and engaging around the objects of their lives.
-We’ve spoken with experts at Leading Age; presented at genealogy, AgeTech, and downsizing conferences; and learned from and shared with experts in the estate planning and insurance space who are eager to harness the power of Artifcts.
+We’ve traveled the country during the past year on our quest to understand and transform the world of ‘stuff.’
+We’ve spoken with experts at AARP; presented at genealogy, LongeviTech, AgeTech, photo management, and downsizing conferences; and learned from and shared with experts in the estate planning and insurance space who are eager to harness the power of Artifcts.

 As for the here and now, the Artifcts team is hard at work ensuring Artifcts is where you need it, when you need it.
-Stay tuned for a slew of new product features, publication of our spring webinar series schedule, and announcements of new partnerships spanning positive aging, end of life, moving and decluttering and beyond as we transform our relationships with ‘stuff’ together.
+Stay tuned for carefully researched and designed new product features, publication of our spring webinar series schedule, and announcements of new partnerships spanning brain health, end of life, moving and decluttering and beyond as we transform our relationships with ‘stuff’ together.

 Happy Artifcting,